irvirty/project-ideas/README.md

 1. Website clone
 1. Website or page with any topic
 1. Website template
-1. Website with a collection of something (music, movies or bookmarks)
+1. Website with a collection of something (music, movies, bookmarks, buttons, images etc)

 ## 🎮 Games: